 You'll love this simple citrus salad made with healthy quinoa and greens.
 This salad incorporates our favorite citrus fruits like blood oranges, navel oranges, and grapefruit.
 The addition of quinoa makes it perfect as a light main dish meal.
-This version is made with mixed greens and a poppy seed, honey vinaigrette and chopped pistachios.
+This version is made with a honey vinaigrette dressing and is topped with chopped pistachios.